Religion in Conliah

 Archon Worship

-Worship of the Archons is forbidden by law.
+Worship of the Archons is forbidden by Imperial law.
 Even so their cults persist, as their power is too alluring to resist.
 Shrines to them can be found in ancient ruins, concealed temples, and the basements of shady nobles.

-There are many contradictory accounts regarding mythic history and cosmology given by Archonic cultists.
+There are many contradictory accounts regarding mythic history and cosmology given by Cthonic cultists.
 They vary between different cults, and even within the same cults.
 Many Archon-worshippers do not hold any opinion whatsoever on the topic of religion, and relate to the Archons in a purely transactional way.
 However, for cultists who do give an account, there are several points of agreement which never vary.
 The Archons themselves attest to these points.

 Name Title Gender Domain(s) Notes